bouvens/parallel1d/README.md

 npm i parallel1d
 ```

-Web worker needs an external file as browsers limitation.
+Web worker needs an external file as a browsers limitation.
 Web worker always gets data property in `onmessage` function.
-Parallel1d will add `from` and `to` properties to divide a work.
+Parallel1d will also add `from` and `to` properties to divide work.
 ```javascript
 /**
  * sample.worker.js